FriendsOfShopware/FroshPluginUploader/README.md

 path - path to the plugin folder
 ```

-For more Information about the Resources/store folder checkout [this](https://github.com/FriendsOfShopware/FroshPluginUploader/wiki/Resources-store-Folder)
+For more Information about the Resources folder checkout [this](https://github.com/FriendsOfShopware/FroshPluginUploader/wiki/Resources-store-Folder).

 ## ext:validate

-Will check the plugin for validation exceptions for Code Review
+Will check the plugin for validation exceptions for Code Review.

 Valid arguments are: